 Jeremy Warmsley’s atmospheric original score is now available for digital download.

 Jaws?
 E.T.?
 Raiders?
 Close Encounters?
-Read on to find out what made the number one spot.
+Find out what we’ve put in the number one spot...

 John “Lawless” Hillcoat returns with a stylish ensemble heist movie, and Russian Kate Winslet.